Policies and Regulations

 A hold refers to the restriction of a student’s eligibility to enroll in classes, change their curriculum or obtain academic transcripts at Purdue University.
 Holds can result from a variety of situations, including but not limited to:

-- Nonpayment of library fines, tuition and fees, parking tickets, and residence hall bills
+- Nonpayment of tuition and fees, library fines, parking tickets, and/or residence hall bills

 - Disciplinary action taken by the Office of the Dean of Students